smart-edge-open/ido-specs/doc/flavors.md

 The pre-defined *cdn-caching* deployment flavor provisions an optimized system configuration for CDN content delivery workloads on Intel® Xeon® platforms.

 The following are steps to install this flavor:
-1. Configure the OEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
+1. Configure the CEEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
+2. Update the `inventory.yaml` file by setting the deployment flavor as `cdn-caching`
+    ```yaml
+    ---
+    all:
+      vars:
+        cluster_name: cdn_caching_cluster
+        flavor: cdn-caching
+    ...
+    ```
-2. Run the OEK deployment script:
+3. Run CEEK deployment script:
     ```shell
-    $ deploy_ne.sh -f cdn-caching
+    $ python3 deploy.py
     ```

 This deployment flavor enables the following ingredients: